Skip to content

 Lupin

-Lupin is a flower, but it is also sometimes found in flour and is sometimes used in bread, pastries and pasta.
+Lupin is a flower, but it is also sometimes found in flour and sometimes used in bread, pastries and pasta.

 What to look for on the label

-Lupine, Lupin flour, Lupin seed, Lupin bean
+Lupine, Lupin bean, Lupin flour, Lupin seed

 Common foods containing lupin